Legal education in Alaska: 2010s

 The House referred the bill to the Education and Finance Committees on January 18, 2011.

-In 2013 Alaska remained the only state without a law school, and Alaskans were required to spend three years outside their home state to earn a law degree.
+In 2013, Alaska remained the only state without a law school, and Alaskans were required to spend three years outside their home state to earn a Juris Doctor degree.
 In February of that year, Kawasaki and state senator Beth Kerttula reintroduced (and cosponsored) legislation creating the state's first law and medical schools.
 The law-school portion of the text introduced in the 28th Legislature (2013–2014) read:

-In June 2013 the Seattle University School of Law announced that it would work with the University of Alaska Anchorage to develop an American Bar Association-accredited law program at the University of Alaska, allowing Seattle University School of Law students from Alaska to study law at the University of Alaska during summers and their third (and final) year of law school.
-By November, the project had the support of the Alaska Court System and former Chief Justice Dana Fabe.
+In June 2014, Seattle University School of Law announced that it would work with Alaska Pacific University (APU) to develop an American Bar Association-accredited law program at the APU, allowing Seattle University School of Law students from Alaska to study law at APU during summers and their third (and final) year of law school.
+The project had the support of the Alaska Court System and former Chief Justice Dana Fabe.
+The program received American Bar Association approval in late 2014 and began accepting applications for the Fall 2015 semester.

-In 2014 the program formalized an agreement to run as a satellite campus at Alaska Pacific University and by the end of that year received ABA approval and began accepting applications from students attending any accredited law school.
+In 2021, in lieu of establishing its own law school, the University of Alaska Anchorage entered into agreements with Case Western Reserve University School of Law and Willamette University College of Law to provide UAA undergraduates with a direct admissions pipeline to those schools, reducing the typical 7 year legal education path (4 year Bachelor's + 3 year JD) to a 6 year 3+3 program.